Sick of looking for plus size wetsuits for women?

 - Sizes: Up to a XXXLT1 (up to 250lb)

 This is a new brand to me, but Hevto offers men and women’s 3mm wetsuits in sizes up to XXXL including a XXXLT (tall) and XXXLS (short) model.
 There’s no specific sizing info on their website, but most items are available to buy from Amazon.
-It’s worth buying here for the comprehensive size guide which lists height, weight and body measurements to help you select from a huge range of sizes.
+It’s worth checking the comprehensive size guide which lists height, weight and body measurements to help you select from a huge range of sizes.
 Reviews are mostly good, so definitely worth a look!

 - Sells: Cheap and cheerful wetsuits, perfect for holiday wear